nkrisztian89/interstellar-armada/README.md

 When run this way, the game has some small differences such as a Quit button in the menu to close the application and the lack of a fullscreen button (as it will run in fullscreen by default).

-The last release of Electron tested with the game: 8.2.0
+The last release of Electron tested with the game: 17.1.2

 Snap packaging
 --------------

-I have added added the files necessary to create a [snap package](https://snapcraft.io/) out of the game in the `snap` folder.
-I used Electron to create a standalone version of the app and then packaged it with snapcraft.
-Everything was working in my tests except the sound. (which might be due to bad configuration or the limitations of snap at the time I tried)
+Run `npm run snap-build` after you have created a game build to use [electron-builder](https://www.electron.build/) to package the build together with Electron into a [Snap](https://snapcraft.io/).
+The package file and other build artifacts will be generated in the `dist` folder.

+To clean the folder up, run `npm run snap-clean`.

+Latest versions tested:

+Electron: 17.1.2

+electron-builder: 22.14.13

 License and copyright
 =====================